robbiemu/Udacity---Developing-Android-Apps/Lesson 1.md

 * [Grid View](http://developer.android.com/guide/topics/ui/layout/gridview.html)

 Items in a list view (and other scrollable views/layouts) are built with an innermost collection of views, a mid-tier view to contain them, and an out [ScrollView](http://developer.android.com/reference/android/widget/ScrollView.html) to provide scrolling through the data.

+### Views and XML

+To describe our user interface, we describe layouts using XML.
+The layout defines a collection of views, view groups and the relationships between them.
+Our layouts are stored in the app/src/main/res/layout directory.
+To turn an xml layout into java view objects, we need to **inflate** the layout.
+After the layout is inflated, we need to associate it with an Activity or Fragment.
+This process of inflating and associating is a little different depending on whether it’s a layout for an Activity or Fragment.

+#### For an Activity

+We inflate the layout and associate it with the Activity by calling the `setContentView` method in `onCreate` in our Activity:

+`setContentView(R.layout.activity_main);`

+#### For a Fragment

+In our Fragment classes we inflate the layout in the `onCreateView` method, which includes a `LayoutInflater` as a parameter:

+`View rootView = inflater.inflate(R.layout.fragment_main, container, false);`

+The root view, or view element which contains all the other views, is returned by the inflate method of the LayoutInflater.
+We then should return this rootView for the onCreateView.

 ### ListView